jpph/seedsigner-distro/README.md

 # SeedSigner Distro

 SeedSigner Distro can be started from a CDROM or an USB stick on a computer and being used to sign air gapped transactions.
-T

 ## Setup Seedsigner Distribution  to a CDROM or USB stick